Machine Learning for Flow Cytometry#

 k.default_view().plot(ex2)

-/home/brian/src/cytoflow/cytoflow/operations/base_op_views.py:341: CytoflowViewWarning: Setting 'huefacet' to 'KMeans'
+/home/brian/src/cytoflow/cytoflow/operations/base_op_views.py:376: CytoflowViewWarning: Setting 'huefacet' to 'KMeans'

 Another note – there are a number of hyperparameters for this method that can dramatically change how it operates.
 The defaults are good for many data sets; for the one below, I had to decrease h0 from 1.0 to 0.5.
 See the documentation for details.
+And note, even this clustering isn’t perfect – there are a few events in a very minor cluster, comprising 0.2% of the overall data set.

 fp = flow.FlowPeaksOp(name = "FP",